degustujacaistota/en/_pages/about.md

 The Degustująca Istota (Degustating Being) walks around with other Beings to the restaurants.
 Eats, takes pictures and describes what she tasted.

- As a profession I am Quality Assurance Engineer in the IT.
+ By profession I am Quality Assurance Engineer in the IT area.
 I live in Silesia region in Poland.
  I am enthusiast of vegetable cuisine, but I am not vegetarian.
 I especially admire the Fine Dining and a molecular cuisine.

 ### Why Eggplant?

-On the one hand, because I consider it as one of the less appreciated vegetables although it has amazing potential.
+On the one hand, because I consider this one of the less appreciated vegetables although it has amazing potential.
 In many restaurants I met with a complete misunderstanding of its taste and bad preparation.
-So it became a symbol of my blog, as a vegetable well showing the chef's abilities.
+That is why it became a symbol of my blog, as a vegetable well showing the chef's abilities.

-On the other hand, I think the tasting eggplant is funny.And I wanted to add a bit of humor so that the blog in which I write mostly about luxurious and elegant dinners in the Fine Dining style was not too pretentious and stiff.
+On the other hand, I think the tasting eggplant is funny.
+And I wanted to add a bit of humor so that the blog in which I write mostly about luxurious and elegant dinners in the Fine Dining style was not too pretentious and stiff.
 After all, even eating in a restaurant with
 Michelin Guide stars we want to eat deliciously and have fun, instead of sitting tense, like on an exam.